 Geoff Dyer was born in Cheltenham, England, in 1958.
 He was educated at the local grammar school and Corpus Christi College, Oxford.
-He is the author of eleven nonfiction books and four novels.
+He is the author of many nonfiction books and four novels.
 He is also editor of John Berger: Selected Essays and The Bad Side of Books: Selected Essays of D.H.
 Lawrence.

 Dyer has won the Somerset Maugham Award, the Bollinger Everyman Wodehouse Prize for Comic Fiction, a Lannan Literary Fellowship, the International Center of Photography’s Infinity Award, and the American Academy of Arts and Letters E. M. Forster Award.
 In 2009 he was named one of GQ’s Men of the Year (Writer).
 In 2015 he received the Windham-Campbell Prize in nonfiction and was elected to the American Academy of Arts & Sciences.
 His collection of essays, Otherwise Known as the Human Condition, won the National Book Critics Circle Award for criticism in 2011.
 His books have been translated into twenty-four languages.